Azure/azure-powershell/src/ApiManagement/ApiManagement/help/Az.ApiManagement.md

 Get details of the Diagnostic configured at the service level or the Api Level.
 Diagnostics are used to log requests/responses from Api Management gateway.

 ### [Get-AzApiManagementGateway](Get-AzApiManagementGateway.md)
-Gets the details of the Gateway.
+Gets all or specific API management Gateway.

 ### [Get-AzApiManagementGatewayHostnameConfiguration](Get-AzApiManagementGatewayHostnameConfiguration.md)
-Gets the hostname configuration of the Gateway.
+Gets all or specific hostname configuration for the existing Gateway.

 ### [Get-AzApiManagementGatewayKey](Get-AzApiManagementGatewayKey.md)
-Gets keys of the Gateway.
+Gets keys of the existing Gateway

 ### [Get-AzApiManagementGroup](Get-AzApiManagementGroup.md)
 Gets all or specific API management groups.